Xylambda/blog/_pages/about.md

 ### What did you study?
 My academic background includes a Bachelor of Science in Computer Science and a Big Data minor, the latter as a result of my stay abroad in Netherlands.
-In addition, I am currently studying a Master's degree in Artificial Intelligence.
+In addition, I also have a Master's degree in Artificial Intelligence.

 ### I want to know you
 I like films and music.
 I mean, I REALLY like films and music.
 I play piano